For Part One, Click HERE

 The Boxing Tribune, February 1st 2011 – It wasn’t easy and it wasn’t fast, but bob Arum, as he always does, managed to pull it off.
 Call it luck, call it connections, call it plain old nose to the grindstone work but after years of laboring over the issue, Edwin Valero has been cleared and licensed to fight in the United States.
 A date and opponent have yet to be announced, but it will be a big coming out party for the undefeated fighter.
 His last bout in the U.S. was back in 2009 and prior to that, was in 2003.
 The fans don’t know what they’ve been missing.

 Inside sources tell us that that the major delay was medical testing.
 Due to Valero’s head injury in a motorcycle crash years ago, the commissions in America wanted to be more than certain that Valero wasn’t facing any additional dangers in the ring.
 His undefeated record and KO percentage had nothing to do with the decision.
-Valero endured numerous and repeated medical testing, more so than possibly any other fighter before him, and so we’re told, passed with flying colors.
+Valero endured numerous and repeated medical testing with the use of several flow cytometry techniques, more so than possibly any other fighter before him, and so we’re told, passed with flying colors.
 The entire process was kept quiet by Arum and others involved as to keep distractions and media attention to a minimum.
 Now that the red tape is out of the way, all we need is an opponent.

 Valero has all the tools to be a fan favorite in the States: he’s an aggressive, busy power puncher with an almost perfect knockout ratio.
 He fights every minute of every round, it’s hard not to like a guy like that.
 The road to Pacquiao is still in the distance, but the opposition should improve, and we’ll see how many boxers are willing to step up now that “El Inca” can fight on their turf too.